This post contains affiliate links if you purchase through those links I earn a small commission.

 It’s Dairy Week for the GBBO Bake-Along and I needed to make a cake that incorporated cultured milk products.
 This is Officially my entry for the Bake-Along Cultured Dairy Cake Signature Bake!

 My husband likes to pretend he doesn’t like sweets.
 I continue to try and change his mind.
 And in the end, he actually loved my Texas Sheet Cake AND my “BEST COOKIE EVER” Texas Sheet Cake Cookies.
-I knew I’d win him over.
+Plus he LOVES my Pumpkin Cheesecake Jars so, I knew I’d win him over.

-Imagine a thin moist pumpkin cake gently spiced and baked in a huge sheet pan.
-And the top it with the most luscious cinnamon cream cheese frosting.
+For this cake imagine a thin moist pumpkin cake gently spiced and baked in a huge sheet pan.
+And then top it off with the most luscious cinnamon cream cheese frosting.
 Now I know what you’re thinking and yes, it IS almost perfection!

 In fact, it’s my new go-to for parties and potlucks!
 It’s a nice big cake so it definitely feeds a crowd which is so nice.
 Perfect for those random office shindigs or a fall bonfire or anything in between.
 I can imagine that this would even be good for Thanksgiving!